halfzebra/scheduled-discord-message/README.md

 # scheduled-discord-message

-This project serves as a starting poing for an app, which can send Discord messages to a Webhook endpoint.
+This repository , which can send Discord messages to a Webhook endpoint.

 ## Usage